 Do Waterproof Cycling Socks Work?

 Are they cold and clammy?
-No. Thanks to a Coolmax lining and the membrane’s breathability, the Showers Pass Crosspoint waterproof socks feel pretty normal.
+No, they’re actually pretty comfy.
+Thanks to a Coolmax lining and the membrane’s breathability, the Showers Pass Crosspoint waterproof socks feel pretty normal.
 I wear them on every winter ride.

-That said, waterproof socks are still a great tool, and I highly recommend them for wet, slushy and even just cool weather rides.
+That said, waterproof socks are a great tool, and I highly recommend them for wet, slushy and even just cool weather rides.
 It’s been a rollercoaster of damp spring weather here in the Northwest, and the Crosspoint socks have quickly become my go-to riding socks when rain is inevitable or the temps are below 50 degrees (10c).
-First, waterproof cycling socks keep your feet drier than any other sock and most shoes.
-On a couple hour, not super wet ride, they do keep your feet dry.
+First, waterproof cycling socks keep your feet drier than any other sock and any shoe and overboot combo that I’ve used.
+On a couple hour, not super wet ride, they keep your feet dry.
 It’s the multi-hour, totally soaked adventures that inevitably lead to water finding its way in sooner or later.
 Second, the Crosspoint socks are warm.
 Even if a little water finds its way in, waterproof cycling socks keep your feet far warmer than traditional socks.
 Like a wetsuit, they create a thermal barrier that seals in heat.

 Multi-Purpose

 The bonus about waterproof socks is that they’re great for more than just cycling.
-You can wear them in work boots and hiking in wet conditions, too.
-So, while not a guarantee for dry feet, waterproof socks definitely help keep feet warmer and drier.
+You can wear them in work boots and wet hikes, too.
+So, while not a 100% guarantee for dry feet, waterproof socks definitely keep feet warmer and drier than anything I’ve tried.
 You can count on them for short rides and occasional showers.
-And for those extended adventures where it’s just a matter of time before water finds its way down your legs and in through the cuff, they will still help keep your feet warm.
+And for those extended adventures where it’s just a matter of time before water finds its way down your legs and in through the cuff, they still help keep your feet warmer than if you didn’t have them.

 Showers Pass Crosspoint waterproof socks $40